 There is a time limit.
 A claim must be filed with the Court within 12 months from date of death of the deceased person.

 You will also need to show that you have “need” and therefore you should have been left with an adequate provision from the deceased’s estate.
 Please note that your need will be relative to the size of the estate.

-If you think that you've been left out of a will and would like some advice about contesting an estate, please call our experienced team at Turnbull Hill on 1800 707 222.
+If you think that you’ve been left out of a will and would like some advice about contesting an estate, please contact our experienced team.